 Defensive backs and linebackers cannot contact a receiver down the field.
 The NFL is a unique league that doesn’t allow this type of contact to receivers.
 What is the 5 yard illegal contact rule?

 The 5-yard contact rule in the NFL allows defensive backs to make contact with wide receivers at or less than 5 yards.
 Anything over 5 yards will result in an illegal contact penalty.

 The college game is more neutral and allows defensive backs to be more physical with wide and slot receivers.

-As the spread game became more prominent in both the college and NFL, defenses needed to keep up.
-Wide receivers started to evolve to taller and more athletic vertical threats.
+As the spread game became more prominent in the college and NFL, defenses needed to keep up.
+Wide receivers started to evolve into taller and more athletic vertical threats.

 Defensive coordinators began to align their cornerbacks on the wide receivers roughly a yard apart, also known as press coverage.
 The cornerback would jam with either one hand or two hands to disrupt the route on the snap.